lakshmankumar12/networking-tutorial/illustration_notes.md

 * Notice the `lo` interface.
 We will come to that later.

+* login to swhost1.
+See that its not BROADCAST, but rather POINTTOPOINT.

 # IP

 * Again, go to edgertr and do `ip address show`